 If ever there was a performer who could do it all, it was Gregory Hines.
 Perhaps best known for his dancing, he was an innovator who helped update tap for a new generation.
 He was an actor, too, one with a fine sense for comedy who excelled at drama as well.
 And he was a singer – not just when a movie or Broadway role called for it, but with a No. 1 hit to his credit.

-This multitalented man died of liver cancer 10 years ago today, only 57 years old.
+This multitalented man died of liver cancer 10 years ago today, at only 57.
 In his honor, we're remembering all three facets of his illustrious career.

 Dancer: Hines danced from his earliest days, beginning to tap at age three and performing professionally by the time he was five.
 His idols, Sammy Davis Jr., Howard Sims, and the Nicholas Brothers instilled in him a love for invention and a respect for the roots of tap, a combination that led Hines to become one of the greatest tap dancers in the medium's history.
 He danced on Broadway and on the silver screen, teaching young dancers and creating National Tap Dance Day (celebrated each year on May 25).
 His love for dance showed when he abandoned himself to music and let his body take the reins.